Pre-Release Stage: Preparing the world for your music!

 Before starting, there are things we’ll need from you.
-We’ll ask you directly for them if we need them, so don’t worry too much.
+Some of them are optional, so don’t worry – we’ll ask for them if we need them.

 - The audio of the song, the video and any other media you have for the release.
 It doesn’t have to be of the highest fidelity, but the best quality will make it better for us to work with it.
 If you have low-fi versions we’ll use them for our site.
 Link to a soundcloud, wetransfer, dropbox, Drive or similar.

 - Bio, info about you as an artist; your roots, past projects, plans for the future e.g. are you preparing an album or ep? are you part of other bands? what made your sound like it is?

 - Audio and video teaser of the song to create promo.
 Mainly to use for instagram and facebook.
 The best practice here would be closing credits of the videos with dates and your collaborator’s icons – here’s ours if you want to include Indiemono!

 - Link to the Spotify release playlist!
 What is this?
 This is basically a playlist you’ll display in your own profile or Artist Pick.
 The important stuff here is you use the song you’re about to release as an hypothesis so it’s coherent.
 Use the title of the song as Title to start warming up the search results in Spotify.
 Display the release date in the Description.
 It’s important to have it in the Artist Pick during the week before release date.